Location: The Bruce Museum Bantle Lecture Hall

 The Archaeological Associates of Greenwich (the AAG) has announced a new series of lectures for the fall of 2013.
 The programs, featuring noted experts on a variety of archaeological topics, will be held in

 Bantle Lecture Hall at the Bruce Museum, 1 Museum Drive, Greenwich, Connecticut.
 Programs are free to AAG and Bruce Museum members and $15 at

 the door for the public.

-Thursday, May 16th at 8 pm.
-The Collapse of Mycenaen Civiiization & the Emergence of the Philistine Kingdoms
+Thursday, October 17th at 8 pm.
+Excavations, Archives & Artisans: 21st Century Archaeology in Peru’s Lake Titicaca Basin & the Emergence of the Philistine Kingdoms

 Speaker: Five College Anthropology Professor Elizabeth Klarich.
 Topic: Monumental architecture and impressive stone sculpture are hallmarks of Pukara culture.
 This lecture will highlight the Pukara Archaeological Project that began in 2000.